MrTroble/ADC-C8051F340/README.md

 Used data sheet for [IC C8051F340](https://www.silabs.com/documents/public/data-sheets/C8051F34x.pdf)<br>
 We want to adc from 0v-5v to a 10bit binary number

+[ADC_Try.c](ADC_Try.c) should work if you put your potentiometer to P1.0 and your reference voltage to Vref!

 # Summary of the 10 bit ADC

 Just to gain an oversight of what is going on